 Torshavn is port of call on cruise itineraries offered by luxury ship travel brands like P&O UK, RSSC-Regent Seven Seas, Silversea, Crystal, Oceania, Azamara, Phoenix Reisen, Fred Olsen, Viking.
 Most voyages are with departures out of the UK.

-In 2014, Disney Cruises was the first of all three (for now) cruise companies (followed in 2016 by AIDA Cruises and Hapag-Lloyd Cruises) that have banned Faroe Islands (a Danish territory) as destination part of their North European itineraries.
+In 2014, DCL-Disney was the first of all three (for now) cruise companies (followed in 2016 by AIDA and Hapag-Lloyd) that have banned Faroe Islands (a Danish territory) as destination part of their North European itineraries.
 The boycott is due to the island nation's traditional mass slaughter of pilot whales each year.
 The protected by Denmark gruesome practice of killing whales is called “Grindadrap Grind".
-Locals use motor boats to drive a pod of whales into a harbor.
-The defenseless animals are dragged to the shallow water and brutally slaughtered by locals armed with knives (16-19 cm / 6 8 inch long) while their families cheer them on.
+Locals use motorboats to drive a pod of whales into a harbor.
+The defenseless animals are dragged to the shallow water and brutally slaughtered by locals armed with knives (16-19 cm / 6-8 inch long) while their families cheer them on.
 The killing party even rip out baby whales from their mothers.
-Faroe Islands have population of about 50,000 and kill each year over 1,000 pilot whales.
+Faroe Islands have population of ~50,000 and kill annually 1000+ pilot whales.